Kurt Zouma

-Kurt Happy Zouma (born 27 October 1994) is a French professional footballer who plays as a centre-back for Liga I club CFR Cluj.
+Kurt Happy Zouma (born 27 October 1994) is a French professional footballer who plays as a centre-back for Palm City FC in the UAE First Division League.

 Zouma began his career at Saint-Étienne, making his professional debut aged 16, and going on to win the Coupe de la Ligue with the club in 2013.
 Zouma joined Chelsea for £12 million in January 2014, but was loaned back to the French club for the remainder of the season.
 With Chelsea, he won two Premier League titles, an EFL Cup, a UEFA Champions League title and a UEFA Super Cup.
 After loan spells with Stoke City and Everton, he moved to across London to West Ham in 2021, winning the UEFA Conference League in his second season.

 Zouma represented France at several youth levels, up to under-21.
 He made his senior international debut against Denmark on 29 March 2015.

 Club career

 Early career

 Zouma was named after a Jean-Claude Van Damme character, Kurt Sloan in the 1989 film Kickboxer.

 Born in Lyon, Zouma began his career at age nine with Vaulx-en-Velin until he was 15.
 He played as a right winger and also as a striker before switching to his current position of a defender.